-When it comes to business growth, connection and more, the design and brand strategy of a business, play a crucial role in your success.
-On the other hand, many businesses often confuse the two.
-In fact, some seasoned professionals also make mistakes between the two when they use the term interchangeably.
+When it comes to business growth, connection, and more, the design and brand strategy of a business play a crucial role in your success.
+However, many businesses often confuse the two.
+Some seasoned professionals also make mistakes between the two by using the term interchangeably.

 This is largely because design and strategy are also used together.
 As two components that yield the highest results when used effectively, most people have confusion differentiating between them.
 However, understanding the difference between both is necessary.